apache/iotdb/docs/UserGuide/Data-Concept/Data-Model-and-Terminology.md

 ## Timeseries

+### Timestamp

+The timestamp is the time point at which data is produced.
+It includes absolute timestamps and relative timestamps.
+For detailed description, please go to [Data Type doc](./Data-Type.md).

 ### Data point

 **A "time-value" pair**.

-### Timeseries (A measurement of an entity corresponds to a timeseries.
-Also called meter, timeline, and tag, parameter in real time database)
+### Timeseries

 **The record of a measurement of an entity on the time axis.** Timeseries is a series of data points.

+A measurement of an entity corresponds to a timeseries.

+Also called meter, timeline, and tag, parameter in real time database.

 For example, if entity wt01 in power plant wf01 of power group ln has a measurement named status, its timeseries  can be expressed as: `root.ln.wf01.wt01.status`.

-### Aligned timeseries (From v0.13)
+### Aligned timeseries

 There is a situation that multiple measurements of an entity are sampled simultaneously in practical applications, forming multiple timeseries aligned on a time column.